MouseUser/UNO/README.md

-Unsafe software inside funded by amish terrorists
+Unsafe software inside funded by amish terrorists from oregon